 Yes.
 Normally each examination is randomly generated from the question bank but there is an option for a group of students to do an identical examination – just follow the options when you choose to enter more than one candidate.

-Some AMEB online exams can be marked automatically and others need to be marked by an AMEB examiner.
+While some AMEB online exams can be marked automatically by AMEB's software, others (those in the higher grades) need to be marked by an AMEB examiner.
 For those marked by a human, your results will be available 5-6 business days after you submit your exam.
-If you have any queries regarding your mark, just use the technical support feature of the site and we will review your exam.
-In addition, the practice exams will not be marked.
-If you have questions regarding the correct answer please consult your teacher, the FAQs or the AMEB Office.

 For exams that are automatically marked, you wil get your results as soon as you finish your exam.
 For exams that are manually marked, you will get an email 5-6 business days after you complete your exam notifying you that your results are available.
 If you are not sure whether your exam is automatically or manually marked, see the table on the homepage at www.amebexams.edu.au